ilyagerner/rfk-community/django-project/README.md

 # Instructions for Launching the Django Starter Project

 ## These instructions are a WIP; they should become considerably easier after we Dockerize this application.
 Steps 0 through 3 need only be done.
-Steps 4 through
+Steps 4 through 6 should be done each time you launch the project.

 0. Ensure that Python 3.5+ is installed on your machine.
 You can find the latest version of Python (currently 3.7.4) at [Python.org](https://www.python.org/downloads/).
 To check your current version type `python --version` in to your command line.
 Not sure what the command line is?
 [Now you do.](https://tutorial.djangogirls.org/en/intro_to_command_line/)